ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 </section>

 <section class="text-block">
-These two beaches - Cala Macarella и Cala Macarelleta - are amongst the best beaches on the island.
+These two beaches, Cala Macarella and Cala Macarelleta, are amongst the best beaches on the island.
 If you check the images on Google Maps - it looks like it is very crowded in the summer.
 But in April it was almost empty.
 </section>